HATHA YOGA IN GOA

 Please note that while these benefits are commonly associated with Hatha Yoga, consulting with a qualified yoga instructor or healthcare professional is always recommended for personalized guidance and advice.

-For some students of Hatha Yoga, there comes a time when going to practice once or twice a week is no longer enough.
-There is a need to look deeper to find more clarity and understanding of the essence of Yoga.
-Be it to transition to another style, explore the Yogic philosophy, or pass on the benefits and gifts Hatha Yoga is bringing to them.
-For these Yogins/Yoginis, Yoga 4 Peace has developed a Teacher Training program that does just that.
+For some students of Hatha Yoga, there comes a time when practising once or twice a week is no longer enough.
+There is a need to look more deeply to gain greater clarity and understanding of the essence of Yoga.
+Be it to transition to another style, explore the Yogic philosophy, or pass on the benefits and gifts Hatha Yoga brings to them.
+For these Yogins/Yoginis, Yoga 4 Peace has developed a program that does just that.
 It takes one to the next level.
 They emerge with a new perspective on Yoga and a clear understanding of their place and role in this beautiful tradition.

-The cost is $1199 for the 23-day residential Hatha Yoga teacher training program.
+The cost is $1199 for the 23-day residential Hatha Yoga program.
 This training program is registered with “The Yoga Alliance”, the governing body for Hatha Yoga in the United States and the entire world.
 You will receive an RYT 200-hour level certification from The Yoga Alliance when you complete it.
-You will be added to the list of Registered Instructors with the Alliance.
+You will be added to the Alliance’s list of Registered Instructors.

 The Hatha yoga definition is as follows: